Iceland Review

-Iceland Review is the oldest English-language magazine about Iceland, having originally been published in August 1963.
-It also runs a news website which covers current events in Iceland.
-Since 2009, the online version is offered in German as well.
-The Iceland Review magazine publishes reports on Icelandic society, politics, pop culture, music, art, literature, current events, as well as interviews with notable Icelanders, articles on traveling in Iceland, and photo essays on Iceland.
-The magazine is published on a bi-monthly basis.
+Iceland Review is Iceland's oldest English-language media outlet, with the first issue of the magazine having first been published in August 1963.

+Today, Iceland Review publishes stories about Icelandic society, politics, pop culture, music, art, literature, current events, as well as interviews with notable Icelanders, travel articles, and photo essays.

+As of 2025, Iceland Review operates online only.